I Like Dat

-"I Like Dat" is a song by American rapper and singer T-Pain and American singer Kehlani.
+"I Like Dat" is a song by American singers T-Pain and Kehlani.
 It was released on May 14, 2021, through Nappy Boy and Empire.
 The song is a "sequel" of T-Pain's song "Buy U a Drank (Shawty Snappin')" (2007).

 Background

 In early May 2021, T-Pain went live on Instagram with Mark Zuckerberg to discuss Zuckerberg sending him messages.
 At the end of the livestream, T-Pain introduced Kehlani and announced their collaboration.
 In a statement, T-Pain expressed that Kehlani "has been one of the best to work with", saying: "[They] did [their] thing on this track and made it what it is."

 Composition

 The song is written in the key of F♯ Minor, with a tempo of 88 beats per minute.
-The Song's intro is taken from a sample of T-Pain's 2007 hit single Buy U a Drank (Shawty Snappin') released 14 years earlier.
+The Song's intro is taken from a sample of T-Pain's 2007 hit single Buy U a Drank (Shawty Snappin'), released 14 years earlier.